 This means you will graduate with the professional qualification required to register as a social worker.
 If you apply through UCAS, you may be eligible for a bursary from Social Care Wales (subject to their conditions).

-The social work course consists of academic and practice-based elements.
+The social work degree consists of academic and practice-based elements.
 Half your time will involve practice learning opportunities in statutory, voluntary and third sectors.
 This will help consolidate your knowledge and skills, and prepare you for practice.

 Our social work training is based on the All Wales Assessment Framework for Social Work, which incorporates the National Occupational Standards for Social Work.
 Students will work to Social Care Wales' Code of Professional Practice for Social Care.
 Students are required to register with the Care Council for Wales prior to starting the course and complete an enhanced DBS check on a yearly basis (additional costs apply).

-The social work course is split into two distinct areas: University study and work–based practice.
+The social work degree is split into two distinct areas: University study and work–based practice.
 Throughout your three years you will study a number of subjects relevant to social work.
 This theoretical learning will provide a foundation for the practice based element of the programme and each year you will undertake a Practice Learning Opportunity.

 Over the three years, you will experience a diverse range of teaching methods.
 The social work degree is taught through traditional methods such as lectures, group debate and presentations, as well as more experiential methods such as role play and courtroom debate, or online learning.